Gemstones

 Emerald is the most famous member of the beryl family.
 While other beryls like aquamarine and morganite are valued for their clarity, emeralds are prized for their intense, lush green colour, which is caused by trace amounts of chromium, vanadium, and iron.

 Despite their relatively high hardness, emeralds are quite brittle.
-Their internal fractures make them susceptible to damage from physical impact or pressure, which requires careful handling during setting and repair.
+Their internal fractures make them susceptible to damage from physical impact or pressure.
+Avoid ultrasonic and steam cleaners, exposure to harsh chemicals, perfumes, use only a very soft brush and look warm mild soapy water.

 Emerald is the traditional birthstone for May, has a hardness of 7.5-8 on the Mohs scale and the gemstone for the 20th and 35th wedding anniversaries.